soil-initiative/gc/proposals/gc/MVP.md

     + `cases` is a castable extensibility that requires all `castable` child<sup>+</sup> schemes to be a child<sup>\*</sup> of one the schemes in this list.
       - It might be worthwhile to have a flag that indicates to pack the cases into the pointer itself.
     + Question: should we make it possible to restrict the kind of fields children can have?

+* A cast attribute indicates whether this scheme can be cast to from its parent.
+A scheme can have at most one cast attribute.
+  - `castattr ::= castable`
+    + The scheme must have a parent<sup>+</sup> with a castable extensibility.

 * A nullability attribute indicates whether `null` is considered to be a value of this scheme.
 A scheme can have at most one nullability attribute.
   - `nullabilityattr ::= nullable`